karthik198500/client-service/README.md

 * For the incoming request are validated using the Spring Boot basic validation framework.
 * Email is validated using a regex pattern and error message is sent if it does not stick to standards.
 * Custom Validators can be added in case of further level validation.

-# Security
-* We can use Oathu2.0 to make the application more secure.
-* Since it is communication between microservices we can think about, federated identity pattern or we can think side car model or we can think about using JWT token based on the need.
-* Implementing security using Basic Authentication for time being.

-### Authentication using okta
-* Use the okta for authentication the app
-### Authorization using okta
-* For brevity, we want to create only two roles
-1) User - Can do CRUD operations on Client API.
-If required roles further added for read access and write access and allow appropriate functionalities.
-2) Admin - In addition to User access, admin role user can access the health check of the service.
-* Validate the request and response type
-* If content type is not matched we reject the request
-* _csrf token can be sent for update operations if being passed from the client UI.
-* All methods procted with the hasAuthorization code.
-* I have limited the logging because of being a production grade application.
-Logging can be enabled by changing the parameters in applicaiton.properties
-* Proper status codes as per REST standards are returned.
-* ResponseEntityExceptionHandler automatically constructs all the general HTTPResponse codes based on the errors.
-* Use proper HTTP method according to operation , GET (read), POST (create), PUT (replace/update) and DELETE (delete) a record
-* Validate content-type on request Accept header
-* Send X-Content-Type-Options: nosniff header on response
-* Send X-Frame-Options: deny header.  on response
-* We can install cerificates and use HTTPS for production
-* OKta collects just email, fist name and last name of the user.
-No additional information needed.
-* SQL queires are geneated by spring so SQL injection will not happen, as all queries generated are parameterized.

 # Controller Design
 Using sychronous controller for this project